Here are all the Xbox Game Pass for Android games you can play right now

 - Yakuza Kiwami 2

-Like with Game Pass for Xbox One and PC, games will come and go, but this is the list that Microsoft has released to the world for the September 15, 2020 launch.
-And be sure to check out our roundup of the best games from this list if you're having trouble deciding what to play first.
+Like with Game Pass for Xbox One and PC, games will come and go, but this is the current, up-to-date list of games available right now.
+And be sure to check out our roundup of the best games from this list if you're having trouble deciding what to play first through Xbox Cloud Gaming.

 Do I have to wait to play first-party games?

 Nope!
-Microsoft has said that Game Pass subscribers will get access to most Xbox Game Studios and ID@Xbox titles on launch day, the same as everyone else.
-It's worth bearing in mind that not all games will come to the console and cloud gaming versions of Game Pass since some are limited to PC (such as Microsoft Flight Simulator).
+Microsoft said that Game Pass subscribers would get access to most Xbox Game Studios and ID@Xbox titles on launch day, the same as everyone else.
+This includes titles from Xbox Game Studios and Bethesda Softworks, the publishers that together compose Xbox first-party studios.
+It's worth noting that not all games will come to the console and cloud gaming versions of Game Pass since some are limited to PC (such as Microsoft Flight Simulator).

 How do I get started?

 It's pretty simple.
 Once you've signed up for Xbox Game Pass Ultimate, you'll need to get the Xbox Game Pass app for Android from either the Play Store or Galaxy Store, depending on your preference and availability.
-Sign into the account you used to sign up for Game Pass Ultimate, and you'll be good to go on that front.
+Then, sign in to the account you used to sign up for Game Pass Ultimate, and you'll be good to go on that front.

 What do I need to play Game Pass games on my phone?

 Microsoft says that you will need a few things to get started.
-First up, you need an Android device running Marshmallow (Android 6.0+) or above, and that has at least Bluetooth 4.
-The good news there is that encompasses a ton of modern devices.
+First up, you need an Android device running Marshmallow (Android 6.0+) or above, with at least Bluetooth 4.
+The good news there is that it encompasses a ton of modern devices.
 So if you're thinking about an upgrade, be sure to check out our best Android phones for Game Pass.

-Next, you'll want an external controller of some kind since most of the available games won't have a touch input layer applied.
-You can check our recommendations for the best controllers to get started with that requirement.
+Next, you'll want an external controller of some kind since most available games won't have a touch input layer applied.
+You can check our recommendations for the best controllers to get started.
 Basically, you can use a lot of different accessories, including a PlayStation DualShock 4!

-Finally, let's talk internet connection really quick.
-If you're on your home Wifi, you'll want to make sure that you're connected to the 5Ghz band for maximum bandwidth.
-You can also use mobile data, too, but whatever you're using, be sure it's at least a download speed of 10Mbps.
+Finally, let's talk about internet connection real quick.
+If you're on your home Wi-Fi, make sure to connect to the 5Ghz band for maximum bandwidth.
+You can also use mobile data too, but whatever you're using, be sure it's at least a download speed of 10Mbps.

 What countries is Xbox cloud gaming available in?

 Microsoft has detailed 22 countries for the launch of Xbox cloud gaming for Android.
-Here's that list:
+More countries will be added in the future as the program continues to expand.
+Here's the current list:

 - Austria